-- Ensures any significant areas, such as Kikiwhenua, urupa, and current Rangitāne owned land are protected and safe public access to those areas are facilitated - Creates a high amenity interface between the Kikiwhenua Residential Area, Pioneer Highway, Mangaone Stream, and Te Wanaka Road - Public open space design is site specific, responding to vegetation and cultural significance. - 2.8 In addition to Policy 1.2 subdivision in the Mātangi Residential Area shall be in general accordance with the following Structure Plan design principles: - Stormwater and Flooding - Avoid any more than minor adverse effects on the Manawatu Drainage Scheme - o Flooding risk on adjoining residential properties shall not be exacerbated. - Water Sensitive Design either within the street network or within the reserve are provided. - o Design of the stormwater detention pond positively contributes to visual amenity and ecological values whist achieving hydraulic neutrality. - Supplementing flows within Whiskey Creek with stormwater or groundwater discharges. - Open Space and Reserves - The design provides for: - Ecological restoration od the ephemeral tributary of Whiskey Creek. - A dry formal equipped play area and a flat open space for informal recreation. - Consultation outcomes with Rangitāne o Manawatū in relation to the design and preparation of Management Plan for the reserve regarding whanau ora values.
+- 2.7 To ensure that subdivision in the Kikiwhenua Residential Area: - 1.
+Responds positively to and minimizes adverse effects on identified waahi tapu sites - 2.
+Facilitates pedestrian and cycle connections to the Longburn Shared Pathway and Manawatu Bridle Track - 3.
+Ensures any significant areas, such as Kikiwhenua, urupa, and current Rangitāne owned land are protected and safe public access to those areas are facilitated - 4.
+Creates a high amenity interface between the Kikiwhenua Residential Area, Pioneer Highway, Mangaone Stream, and Te Wanaka Road - 5.
+Public open space design is site specific, responding to vegetation and cultural significance. - 2.8 In addition to Policy 1.2, subdivision in the Mātangi Residential Area shall be in general accordance with the following Structure Plan design principles: - 1.
+Stormwater and Flooding - (i) Avoid any more than minor adverse effects on the Manawatu Drainage Scheme. - (ii) Flooding risk on adjoining residential properties shall not be exacerbated. - (iii) Water Sensitive Design either within the street network or within the reserve are provided. - (iv) Design of the stormwater detention pond positively contributes to visual amenity and ecological values whilst achieving hydraulic neutrality. - (v) Supplementing flows within Whiskey Creek with stormwater or groundwater discharges. - 2.
+Open Space and Reserves - (i) The design provides for: - Ecological restoration of the ephemeral tributary of Whiskey Creek. - A dry formal equipped play area and a flat open space for informal recreation. - Consultation outcomes with Rangitāne o Manawatū in relation to the design and preparation of a Management Plan for the reserve regarding whanau ora values. - 3.
+Gas Pipeline - (i) Appropriate setbacks of buildings from the natural gas pipeline are provided and the pipeline is located within a public service corridor. - 4.
+Streets and Linkages - i.
+To provide safe transport access to Benmore Avenue/ Meadowbrook Drive intersection and a left in/left out access to Rangitikei Line. - ii.
+All streets shall interconnect with no cul-de-sacs. - iii.
+The cycle and pedestrian links shown on the Structure Plan are provided.